romanchyla/solrjmeter/README.md

 3. now we can generate comparison view of 'g1' vs 'cms'

   ```
-  $ python solrjmeter.py -C g1,cms -c hour
+  $ python solrjmeter.py -C 'g1,cms' -c hour
   ```

   The -c parameter will 'cluster' measurements by hour, so that you can see tests aligned even if they ran at slightly different times.
-Clustering can be by: sec, minute, hour, day, week, or <int>.
+Clustering can be by: sec, minute, hour, day, week, or int.
   So, if one measurement takes 1.5 hours to complete, you can still cluster both tests together by '-c 10800' (3x60x60 seconds)